SolansPuig/MyHomepage/README.md

 ```

-Feel free to add your own language to `localization.js`.
+Feel free to add your language to `localization.js`.
 If you do that, please make a pull request so everybody that speaks your language
 can benefit from your work.

 You can input any city you want to get the weather from into `CITY`.
 Even all the small towns I tried worked fine.
 If you aren't sure
 that you are getting the weather from the correct city, look into the JavaScript console.
 You'll see there a log with the two letter country
 code from where it's getting the weather.

-You can also left the `CITY` empty, and it will be detected from your IP.
+You can also leave the `CITY` empty, and it will be detected from your IP.
 That's not always as precise, as your IP might be registered to
 a nearby city.

 The `ICONS` that show the weather are from [Weather Icons](https://erikflowers.github.io/weather-icons/) and [Open Weather Font](https://websygen.github.io/owfont/).